 The Code of Alabama 1975, Section 11-8-3, requires the Commission to budget appropriations that are not in excess of estimated total revenues available for appropriations.
-For fiscal year 2017, the Commission did not take existing deficit fund balances into account when preparing the budget for the 2017 fiscal year.
+The Commission did not take existing deficit fund balances into account when preparing the budget for the 2018 fiscal year.
 The Commission did not have policies and procedures in place to ensure compliance with this legal requirement.
 As a result, the Commission approved a budget in which budget appropriations exceeded estimated total revenues available.